About The Prize

 Literary Manager

-• Laura is a writer, script reader, editor, dramaturg and teacher, and associate artist at Nottingham Playhouse.
-She has over 15 years' experience working with the BBC, BFI, Hull Truck Theatre, the Almeida, the Universities of Lincoln and York, the Undergraduate Global Awards, the Women of the Future Awards, among others.
+• Laura Turner is a playwright, screenwriter, dramaturg, actor and university lecturer.
+An Associate Artist at Nottingham Playhouse, she has over 15 years' experience working with the BBC, BFI, Hull Truck Theatre, the Almeida, the Universities of Lincoln and York, the Undergraduate Global Awards, the Women of the Future Awards, among others.